Unboxed-Software/solana-course/content/durable-nonces.md

 # Overview

-To understand Durable Nonces, we better start at the concepts behind the regular transactions.
-Each transaction in Solana must have a recent Blockhash, but what is a blockhash?
+Durable Nonce are a way to bypass the expiration date of the regular transactions.
+To understand That better, we will start by looking at the concepts behind the regular transactions.

+In Solana, transactions are made of three main parts:

+1. **Instructions**: Instructions are the operations that you want to perform on the blockchain, like transferring tokens, creating accounts, or calling a program.

+2. **Signatures**: Signatures are the proof that the transaction was signed by the account owner.
+For instance, if you are transaction SOL from a wallet, that wallet needs to sign the transaction so the network can verify that the transaction is valid.

+3. **Recent Blockhash**: The recent blockhash is a unique identifier for each transaction.
+It is used to prevent replay attacks, where an attacker records a transaction and then tries to submit it again.
+The recent blockhash ensures that each transaction is unique and can only be submitted once.

-To understand the blockhash better let's look at the problem that it tries to solve, The [Double-Spend](https://solana.com/developers/guides/advanced/introduction-to-durable-nonces#double-spend) problem.
+The first two concepts will remain the same when we want to make a durable transaction, but we will change a little bit in the recent blockhash.
+Let's dive deep into the recent blockhash, to understand the blockhash better let's look at the problem that it tries to solve, The [Double-Spend](https://solana.com/developers/guides/advanced/introduction-to-durable-nonces#double-spend) problem.

-{TODO: this text is copy past from the docs, might need some rephrasing}
 Imagine you're buying an NFT on MagicEden or Tensor.
 You have to sign a transaction that allows the marketplace's program to extract some SOL from your wallets. after signing the transaction the marketplace will submit it to the network, but what if the marketplace submit it twice?

 This is known as the problem of Double-Spend and is one of the core issues that blockchains like Solana solve.
 A naive solution could be to crosscheck all transactions made in the past and see if we find the signature there.
 This is not practically possible, as the size of the Solana ledger is >80 TB.
 So to Solve that Solana uses Blockhashes or Recent Blockhash.

-{ TODO: not sure why are they get rejected if the blockhash is found in the last 150 blocks}
 Recent Blockhashes are used to achieve this.
 A blockhash contains a 32-byte SHA-256 hash.
 It is used to indicate when a client last observed the ledger.
 Using recent blockhashes, transactions are checked in the last 150 blocks.
-If they are found, they are rejected.
-They are also rejected if they get older than 150 blocks.
+If they are found, they are rejected (which means that this transaction got submitted before).
+They are also rejected if they get older than 150 blocks (that is for optimizations, so the network will only have to check the recent 150 blocks instead of checking the whole Solana ledger).
 The only case they are accepted is if they are unique and the blockhash is more recent than 150 blocks (~80-90 seconds).

-Therefore the transaction should get signed and submitted to the network within 80-90 seconds, and this is somehow limiting for some use cases.
+While this solution is great for most use cases, it has some limitations.
+The transaction should get signed and submitted to the network within 80-90 seconds.
+But there are some use cases were we need more than 90 seconds to submit the transaction like:

-1. what if I want to sign a transaction on a device that is not connected to the internet? and then submit it later from a different device?
-2. what if I want to schedule a transaction to be executed at a specific time in the future?
-3. what if I want to sign a transaction and send it to someone else to submit it to the network?
-4. What if I want to co-sign the transaction from multiple devices owned by multiple people, and the co-signing takes more than 90 seconds, like in a case of a multi-sig operated by a DAO?

-All of these use cases are not possible with the regular transactions, and this is where Durable Nonces come in.

-## Durable Nonces To overcome the short lifespan of the regular transaction:

-Durable Nonces is a way to sign a transaction offchain and keep in a store or a database for some time and then eventually submit it to the network, this feature provides an opportunity to create and sign a transaction that can be submitted at any point in the future.
-And this (as [mentioned in the official documentations](https://solana.com/developers/guides/advanced/introduction-to-durable-nonces#durable-nonce-applications)) is useful for many use cases such as:

 1. **Scheduled Transactions**: One of the most apparent applications of Durable Nonces is the ability to schedule transactions.
 Users can pre-sign a transaction and then submit it at a later date, allowing for planned transfers, contract interactions, or even executing pre-determined investment strategies.